tim283/smpc_example/README.md

 run_mpc.m allows simple changes to the (SMPC) algorithm (see lines 13 - 64).

 The following options exist:
+0) no MPC, no constraint, no uncertainty (MPC input set to 0; only stabilizing feedback matrix K)
 1) MPC without constraint;  no uncertainty
 2) MPC with constraint;  no uncertainty
 3) MPC with constraint;  uncertainty